Margaret Jones (journalist): Career

-She worked for the Australian Broadcasting Commission as a stringer, and was a regional correspondent on the Mackay Mercury from 1948–53.
+She worked for the Australian Broadcasting Commission as a stringer, and was a regional correspondent on the Mackay Mercury from 1948 to 1953.
 She then moved to Sydney to work for the Daily Mirror.

 She joined the Sydney Sun-Herald in 1954.
 Famously, her job application read in part "As you may see by my signature, I am a woman and I know that, even yet, a certain amount of prejudice still exists against women in journalism".
 Her first assignments were book and theatre reviews and a column "Dog of the Week".

 She resigned in 1956 to work in England and Paris, then rejoined the Sun-Herald in 1961.

 She was posted to New York City in 1965 as foreign correspondent for the Sydney Morning Herald, the more serious broadsheet sister of the tabloid Sun-Herald, to share offices with the rock music journalist Lillian Roxon.
 Their relationship, noted Robert Milliken in his autobiography, was "like two sopranos sharing the same stage".
 Perhaps to keep the two apart, the editor John Pringle posted her in 1966 to Washington; she was the first Herald correspondent there.
 She experienced overt professional sex discrimination from the National Press Club, which did not admit woman members, effectively barring her from important presentations.
 Nevertheless, she made the most of her opportunities, reporting on President Lyndon B. Johnson and the escalation of the Vietnam War and the 1967 Glassboro Summit Conference between Johnson and Soviet Premier Alexei Kosygin.

 She was posted to London in 1969, reporting on subjects as varied as the IRA and The Beatles.
 Returning to Australia in 1972 to become Literary Editor, she fought, successfully, to allow women full membership of the Sydney Journalists' Club.